Visit the Baths of Caracalla

 With augmented reality you have the opportunity to relive much of this architectural wonder.
 Orient the glasses to the place you want and in a few seconds you see how it was in ancient times, when the baths were visited by thousands of people a day.
 You can even see recreations of the sculptures.

-Although the green areas are not the same as they were in the first centuries of this era, they are still places worth being in.
-The exteriors of the Baths are very well maintained, for visitors to stroll through while enjoying the views.
+Although the green areas are not the same as the first centuries of this era, they are still places worth being in.
+The exteriors of the Termas are very well kept, for visitors to stroll around while enjoying the views.

-The ruins of the Termas are impressive, so just imagine what they were like in ancient times.
+The ruins of the Baths are impressive, so just imagine what they were like in ancient times.
 The building was very complete, not only did it have rooms where you could take baths with cold, warm and hot water, it also had a large swimming pool.
-In the Termas there was even a garden, as this was intended to be a real area of enjoyment.
+In the Thermal Baths there was even a garden, as this was intended to be a real area of enjoyment.

 The gardens were surrounded by a great wall that protected the whole construction.
 Every corner of these thermal baths is full of history.
 Do you like outdoor places?
 If so, I encourage you to read my guide to the best parks in Rome.

-3. Get an audio guide to learn more about the Thermal Baths
+Get an audio guide to learn more about the Baths

-As I said before, these hot springs are full of history and, although some visitors prefer to tour them on their own, you may want a guide.
-Inside the place an audio guide is sold to those who want it, with it you make a complete tour of the ancient construction.
+As I said before, these Baths are full of history and, although some visitors prefer to tour them on their own, you might want a guide.
+Inside the site an audio guide is sold to those who want it, with it you get a complete tour of the ancient construction.

 The Baths of Caracalla were very different from others that existed in Rome at that time, within them there were several sections.
 The most interesting thing is that these were ordered with the objective that many people completed a complete hygiene routine.
 The sections were as follows: